Atlas Apex M Benchtop MicroXRF Spectrometer

 Cement & aggregate

-• Elemental mapping of concrete and cements may be performed with ATLAS providing the analyst with the opportunity to visually and chemically inspect the physical sample
+• Elemental mapping of concrete and cements may be performed with ATLAS Apex providing the analyst with the opportunity to visually and chemically inspect the physical sample

 • XRF is the established technique to control the quality and conformity of the final cement product